openshift/ansible-service-broker/docs/specs/broker-ci.md

 ### Advanced CI Triggers
 The more expensive CI operations should only be only started by a trigger.
-After a PR has been testing by the cheap CI and recieved an approval, a CI trigger can by used by commenting in the PR.
+After a PR has been testing by the cheap CI and received an approval, a CI trigger can by used by commenting in the PR.

 ## Test Process